abhi844735/resonant-dinosaurs-925/README.md

 # Upstyle
-Alpine is a prermium e-commerce website which deals in fashion products.
+Upstyle is a prermium e-commerce website which deals in fashion products.

 ## Deployment